lucee/lucee-docs/docs/03.reference/02.tags/imap/_attributes/debug.md

-this attribute is deprecated and ignored, log control happens via the logging framwork directly.
+this attribute is deprecated and ignored, log control happens via the logging framework directly.